How To Prevent Stretch Marks

 • Chest or breasts (in both men and women)

 People who have a history of rapid weight gain, pregnancy, or hormonal imbalances, such as those involving cortisol, are generally more susceptible.
-Those with a family history of stretch marks may also develop them regardless of how carefully they lose weight.
+Those with a family history of weight loss stretch marks may also develop them regardless of how carefully they lose weight.

 How to Reduce the Risk During Weight Loss